Collections

 -

-Can anyone loan a fossil to, or borrow a fossil from, the Perot Museum?
+Can anyone loan a specimen to, or borrow a specimen from, the Perot Museum?

 The Museum can only facilitate specimen loans between itself and other institutions such as museums or universities, and unfortunately cannot loan to or borrow from individuals.